mctools/simplebuild/doc/source/packages.rst

 then hit the TAB key to get a list of all resulting applications you can run (this also includes scripts, see below).

-In order to have a program run as an automatic test, then either the unique part of the name of the directory must start with ``test`` (i.e. the directory must be of the form app_testxxx/) or a reference log-file named test.log must be placed inside the directory (more about tests below).
+In order to have a program run as an automatic test (when ``sb -t`` is invoked), then either the unique part of the name of the directory must start with ``test`` (i.e. the directory must be of the form app_testxxx/) or a reference log-file named test.log must be placed inside the directory (more about tests below).

 Pure python modules
 -------------------